 And there’s lots of fear out there right now.

-For the past two weeks, the American Association of Individual Investors’ weekly survey found that the percentage of bearish investors consistently outnumbered the amount of bullish investors by at least 20%.
+Throughout the month of March, the American Association of Individual Investors’ weekly survey found that the percentage of bearish investors consistently outnumbered the amount of bullish investors by at least 20%.

 Let that sink in for a moment…

-There’s nothing but fear out there.
+There’s a ton of fear out there.
 Buffett would tell us to get greedy here.
 But should we heed those words of advice?

 Fear Can Be a Good Thing?